tkhq/sdk/examples/with-solana/README.md

 - Construction of a transaction sending the funds out with the `@turnkey/solana` signer
 - Creating, minting, and transferring a SPL token using Turnkey

+You can try this example quickly on Stackblitz -- follow the instructions below

 ## Getting started

 ### 1/ Cloning the example